 Students begin the ACT program with a full day, 5-week summer session before their junior year.

 The program focuses on test-taking technique as well as math, verbal, and writing skills.
 In addition, students take weekly diagnostic exams.
 In the 2017 ACT Summer Program, students increased their scores by an average of 8% from their first diagnostic exam.

 College Application Program

 12th graders begin their work in the College Application Program.
-Students take a philosophy course co-taught by a Seton Hall Law School Professor and work with our staff on everything involved in the college application process, including:
+Students take a Great Books course taught by a Seton Hall Law Professor and an Introduction to College Writing course taught by a Seton Hall Professor and work with our staff on everything involved in the college application process, including:

 - Drafting their personal statement

 - Completing applications for fly-in programs where they can receive scholarships to visit schools across the country